pipeeeeees/waze-voicepack-links/README.md

 # Waze Voicepack Links

 Welcome to the largest public repository of Waze custom GPS voices on the internet.
 This project was created in an effort to consolidate all shareable GPS voice links into one list that can receive continuous community updates (rather than out-of-date reddit posts or ad-laden website articles).
-I regularly add new links to this list as well as update existing links if new, higher quality versions of voices are discovered.
-I also create shareable high-quality custom voicepacks from `.mp3` files with the `.py` scripts in this repository.
-Many of the links below were created this way to preserve audio quality.

 ## How to Download a Voicepack
 1. On your mobile device, have the Waze app installed.